msmanek/getting-a-gig-pm-edition/README.md

 - [Lyft Product Management Internship](https://www.lyft.com/jobs/product-management-intern-2017) - same with this
 - [Redfin Product Management Internship](http://www.redfin.com/about/jobs/description/product-manager-intern-seattle-oWEN3fwa) - same with this
 - Eventmobi - a startup in Toronto, Canada that has previously hired PM interns
+- [Asana](https://asana.com/jobs/university-recruiting) - [Jackie Bavaro](https://www.linkedin.com/in/jackiebavaro/) (the co-author of Cracking the PM Interview) is the head PM here.
+You literally get to work with the person who wrote THE defacto PM book!

 ### Fellowships